gastonstat/tester/README.md

 # another way
 is_positive(number)
 ```
 This is what `tester` offers you.
 By having functions like `is_positive()`, it helps your code to be more understandable.
-The underlying principle is to have tools that get you closer to the literate programming paradigm!
+The underlying principle is to have tools that get you closer to the literate programming paradigm.
 That was my purpose for developing `tester`

 ## Installation